BP p.l.c.

 2 Jan 2023

-Their ask — BP requests that intermediate crops like cover crops be added to Part A rather than Part B of Annex IX, arguing they represent advanced sustainable farming practices.
+Message — BP requests that intermediate crops like cover crops be added to Part A rather than Part B of Annex IX, arguing they represent advanced sustainable farming practices.
 They also seek clearer definitions and an increased cap on Part B feedstocks.123

-How it helps them — This would provide stronger incentives for their advanced biofuel production and deployment.45
+Why — This would provide stronger incentives for their advanced biofuel production and deployment.45

-Who loses — Environmental groups concerned about potential land use pressures from expanded feedstock eligibility.6
+Impact — Environmental groups concerned about potential land use pressures from expanded feedstock eligibility.6

 Meeting with Henrik Hololei (Director-General Mobility and Transport)